Pricing, bundling, and driver behavior in crowdsourced delivery: Methodology

 \section{Methodology}

 In this section, we discuss all components of the novel exact solution algorithm for the optimization problem formally introduced in the previous section.
-The algorithm is based on a linearization of formulation \eqref{eq:minlp} that is derived in \cref{sec:preliminaries} and determines optimal bundles and compensations for \crowdshippers under compensation-dependent acceptance probabilities.
+The algorithm is based on a linearization of formulation \eqref{eq:minlp} that is derived in \cref{sec:preliminaries} and determines optimal bundles and compensations for \crowdshippers under compensation-dependent acceptance probabilities. \blue{An overview of the complete exact algorithm and the interaction of its components is provided in \cref{fig:exact_algorithm_overview}.}

-The proposed algorithm follows the following three steps: \begin{enumerate} \item \textbf{Column generation:} First, the linear relaxation of the linear reformulation of \eqref{eq:minlp} is solved using column generation.
-This step gives an \textbf{upper bound} of the optimal solution value. \item \textbf{MILP heuristic:} Next, the linear reformulation including all columns generated in the first step is solved.
-The solution provides a \textbf{lower bound} of the optimal solution value. \item \textbf{Variable enumeration and re-optimization:} In this final step, the algorithm enumerates and adds all variables that have not yet been included and whose values could be non-zero in an optimal solution.
-Solving the resulting MILP formulation provides an optimal solution. \end{enumerate}
+In the following, we first describe the linearization of the MINLP~\eqref{eq:minlp} in \cref{sec:preliminaries}, \blue{which yields the MILP~(\ref{eq:milp}). \cref{sec:column_generation} details the column generation approach used to solve the LP relaxation of the MILP~(\ref{eq:milp}), and \cref{sec:pricing-algorithm} introduces the labeling algorithm for the associated pricing subproblem with a non-additive and non-linear objective function.
+The lack of additivity prohibits the use of established labeling algorithms \citep{sadykov2021bucket, costa2019exact} and previous attempts to handle ESPPRC variants with non-additive objective functions have proven inefficient \citep{rostami2021branch}.
+Hence, \cref{sec:pricing-algorithm} also introduces novel dominance and pruning rules, which constitute key methodological contributions and enable an efficient algorithm.}